Digital banking trends in 2023

 The fintech Galileo found that 65 percent of consumers use traditional banks for their primary bank accounts, while JD Power reports that 27 percent primarily use online banks.
 However, of the 65 percent using traditional banks primarily, 77 percent said that they keep some of their funds elsewhere.

-Here are the differences between traditional and online banks and what advantages they each have.
+Here’s a look at the differences between traditional and online banks and the advantages of each.

 |Traditional banking||Digital banking|